OpenNMT/CTranslate2/docs/python.md

 <score> ||| <target>
 ```

 The score is normalized by the target length which includes the end of sentence token `</s>`.
-The returned `stats` object has the following properties:
+The returned statistics object has the following properties:

 * `num_tokens`: the number of scored target tokens
 * `num_examples`: the number of scored examples